jcubic/jquery.terminal/.github/ISSUE_TEMPLATE/bug.md

 ### Additional notes

 <!--
-You can create demo by forking this codepen http://codepen.io/jcubic/pen/MbVMwO
+You can create demo on CodePen by using this template https://codepen.io/pen?template=MbVMwO

 Please don't close the issue, I'm marking it as resolved and closing when merge to master